Randy Orton: The Legacy (2008–2010)

-Orton began feuding with the McMahon family on the January 19, 2009, episode of Raw when he confronted both Mr. McMahon and Stephanie, claiming that he was worth more than her, and that she had become "worthless".
-This infuriated Mr. McMahon, who demanded that Orton apologize, or he'd terminate him on the spot.
-As Mr. McMahon was about to fire him, Orton attacked and punted him in the head, leading to him being carried out of the arena on a stretcher.
-At the Royal Rumble on January 25, Orton won the Royal Rumble match, last eliminating Triple H. The next night on Raw, Orton claimed that he suffered from IED, and that he was not responsible for his actions towards Mr. McMahon, claiming that he suffered a "loss of control" because of the disorder.
-He also claimed that WWE knew of the condition, but did nothing, and threatened to sue WWE for that reason, and also, if Stephanie were to fire him, threatened a second lawsuit for breach of contract, due to the fact that he was legally entitled to compete at WrestleMania because he won the Royal Rumble.
-Though Stephanie teased firing Orton, she changed her mind and said that she had "bigger plans", leading to Shane McMahon returning to Raw and attacking Orton.
-This led to Orton facing Shane in a No Holds Barred match at No Way Out on February 15, which he won.
-The next night on Raw, Orton faced Shane again in an unsanctioned match, which ended in a no contest when he punted Shane in the head, thus rendering him unable to continue the match.
-Stephanie then ran down to the ring to tend to her brother, but Orton attacked her with an RKO.
-This drew Triple H into the feud, who claimed that Orton "crossed the line" when he attacked Stephanie, his real-life wife.
-Later, Orton claimed that everything he had done was part of a plan to get revenge on Triple H after he kicked him out of Evolution back in 2004; according to Orton, Triple H "ruined his life", so Orton was going to do the same and take everything that Triple H cared about away from him.
-He challenged Triple H for the WWE Championship at WrestleMania 25 on April 5, where he was unsuccessful.
-Orton won his third WWE Championship at Backlash on April 26 by pinning Triple H in a six-man tag team match between The Legacy and Triple H, Batista and Shane McMahon.
-At Judgment Day on May 17, Orton defended the championship against Batista, where he retained via disqualification after Rhodes and DiBiase interfered.
-At Extreme Rules on June 7, he lost the title to Batista in a steel cage match.
-The following night on Raw, Orton and Legacy attacked Batista and injured his arm, forcing him to vacate the title.
-On the June 15 episode of Raw, Orton regained the title in a fatal four-way match against Big Show, Triple H and John Cena.
+Orton began feuding with the McMahon family on the January 19, 2009, episode of Raw when he confronted both Mr. McMahon and Stephanie, ending with Orton performing his running punt kick to Mr. McMahon.
+At the Royal Rumble on January 25, Orton won the Royal Rumble match, last eliminating Triple H. Heading to WrestleMania, Orton also faced Vince's son Shane McMahon in a No Holds Barred match at No Way Out on February 15, which he won and the next night on Raw in an unsanctioned match, which ended in a no contest when he punted Shane in the head.
+Despite Orton lost against Triple H for the WWE Championship at WrestleMania 25 on April 5, he won the title at Backlash on April 26 by pinning Triple H in a six-man tag team match between The Legacy and Triple H, Batista and Shane McMahon.
+At Judgment Day on May 17, Orton retained the championship against Batista, but lost it at Extreme Rules on June 7 in a steel cage match.
+After the title was vacated, Orton regained it on the June 15 episode of Raw in a fatal four-way match.
 The following week, Orton defended the WWE Championship against Triple H in a Last Man Standing match, which ended in a no-contest after both men failed to answer the referee's ten count.
 They faced off for the championship once more at The Bash on June 28 in a Three Stages of Hell match, which Orton won after interference from Legacy.
 At SummerSlam on August 23, he defended the title against John Cena, during which he used several underhanded tactics to retain the championship.
 He lost the title to Cena in an "I Quit" match at Breaking Point on September 13, but regained it from Cena in a Hell in a Cell match at Hell in a Cell on October 4.
 At Bragging Rights on October 25, Orton again lost the championship to Cena in a one-hour Iron Man match to end the feud.